osmaralg/reinforcement-learning/README.md

 File Description
 -----------------
-project_emec2.py: Takes input from the reinforcement learning model and creates the necessary JSON files for further visualization.
+`project_emec2.py`: Takes input from the reinforcement learning model and creates the necessary JSON files for further visualization.

 `manage.py`: Contains all the commands required to run the server

-manage - Copy.py:

-requirements.txt: Contains all library requirements to run the server
+`requirements.txt`: Contains all library requirements to run the server

-articles\admin.py: Registers the models.

-articles\apps.py:

-articles\functions.py: Contains general functions used by other scripts in the repository.
+`articles\functions.py`: Contains general functions used by other scripts in the repository.

-articles\models.py:

-articles\views.py:

-articles\templates: Contains HTML scripts required for the dashboard
+`articles\templates\welcome.html`: Contains Javascript and HTML scripts required for creating the dashboard

-static: Contains Javascrips, CSS, Highcharts code and other files required for the dashboard

-static\data\RL Model: Contains scripts for the reinfocement learning model
+`static\data\RL Model`: Contains scripts for the reinfocement learning model

-django_project:Contains Python scripts and other files required for the dashboard